chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 # Symbols and Symbol Properties

-Symbols are a primitive type introduced in ECMAScript 6, joining the existing primitive types: strings, numbers, booleans, `null`, and `undefined`.
+Symbols are a primitive type introduced in ECMAScript 6, j<u>oining the existing primitive types: strings, numbers, booleans, `null`, and `undefined</u>`.
 Symbols began as a way to create private object members, a feature JavaScript developers wanted for a long time.
-Before symbols, any property with a string name was easy to access regardless of the obscurity of the name, and the "private names" feature was meant to let developers create non-string property names.
+Before symbols, any property with a string name was easy to access regardless of the obscurity of the name, and <u>the "private names" feature was meant to let developers create non-string property names</u>.
 That way, normal techniques for detecting these private names wouldn't work.

 The private names proposal eventually evolved into ECMAScript 6 symbols, and this chapter will teach you how to use symbols effectively.
 While the implementation details remained the same (that is, they added non-string values for property names), the goal of privacy was dropped.
 Instead, symbol properties are categorized separately from other object properties.

 ## Creating Symbols

-Symbols are unique among JavaScript primitives in that they don't have a literal form, like `true` for booleans or `42` for numbers.
+<u>Symbols are unique among JavaScript primitives in that they don't have a literal form</u>, like `true` for booleans or `42` for numbers.
 You can create a symbol by using the global `Symbol` function, as in this example:

 ```js
 let firstName = Symbol();